Have you started learning the Italian language but are already losing hope?

 If you don’t live in a big city or near one of these cafés, we’ve got the solution for you.
 Thanks to the Internet, it’s easy to find someone to chat to on-line.
 You can chat over Skype or write emails to an Italian-speaking pen pal.
 You’ll have no problem finding someone who wants to learn English.

 Don’t forget that as good as these solutions are, they’re no replacement for having a tutor there to guide and correct you.
-You’ll be much better at your new language if you have someone there to stop you from picking up bad habits which can happen when you’re learning on your own.
+You’ll be much better at your new language if you have someone there to stop you from picking up bad habits which can happen when you’re learning on your own – so why not look up Italian language courses London or Birmingham to find a tutor near you?

 There are plenty of options for those who prefer learning in a classroom.
 There are plenty of Italian language courses run by local governments for young and adult learners alike.
 They often take place in secondary schools or colleges (after the kids have gone home) or in community centres.
 The government-run language lessons are also very cost-effective.
 Don’t forget to also check out your nearest language school.